nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 1. Click the
     [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nih-cfde/training-rstudio-binder/data?urlpath=rstudio)
     button to generate a computing environment for this workshop.
-2. Navigate to the GTEX folder.
+2. Navigate to the GTEx folder.
 3. Click `GTEx.Rproj` and click “Yes” to open up an Rproject.
 This will set the working directory to `~/GTEx/`.
 4. Open the `r4rnaseq-workshop.R` file which contains all the commands